 Halesia tetraptera (form.
 H. carolina) 'UConn Wedding Bells (aka 'Wedding Bells')'

-Halesia tetraptera ‘UConn Wedding Bells’ – This Carolina Silverbell selection is an introduction made by Professor Mark Brand from the University of Connecticut.
+Halesia tetraptera ‘UConn Wedding Bells’ – 3 available.
+This Carolina Silverbell selection is an introduction made by Professor Mark Brand from the University of Connecticut.
 It is a smaller growing tree with loads of white flowers, each floret slightly larger than found in the straight species.
 I believe he found this form in Ohio.
 Mark, if you stumble upon this assertion please let me know if we are correct?!
 In the north spring planting is strongly recommended - guys: wait until spring.
 Established potted branched starter tree, cutting grown.

 Zone:(4)5 to 8(9)